nutanixdev/xi-iot-projects-facefeed/index.rst

 In Xi IoT, Projects are used to segment resources such as applications and edges so that only assigned users can view and modify them.
 This allows different departments or teams to utilize shared data sources, edges, or cloud resources without interfering with each other.

-As part of this lab, you’ll create a new Project to deploy your sample Data Pipelines and Applications.
+As part of this tutorial, you’ll create a new Project to deploy your sample Data Pipelines and Applications.

 #.
 From the **Xi IoT** management portal, select :fa:`bars` **> Projects > + Create**.